jeremytammik/tbc/a/1931_log_and_monitor.md

 **Response:** Thank you for the detailed response.

-I was also looking at linking with journals however they live on temp directories on individual machines connected to our network (around 250 employees) so i was trying to use the slog to time stamp and problem solve.
+I was also looking at linking with journals, however they live on temp directories on individual machines connected to our network (around 250 employees), so I was trying to use the slog to time stamp and problem solve.

 I do still see value in the using the slog even if it will overwrite as we can still determine when a file is being accessed and should have at least some activity prior to a deadline so there is still value.